MegaITA/GitHubChangelogBot/README.md

 channelID|String|The channel which the bot will be sending commit messages that were previously accepted.
-The bot **MUST** be an administrator. admin|Array\<Number\>|An array containing userIDs of those who will be able to execute admin commands on the bot. language|String|The language code that directly correseponds with the file name in the languages folder. `Example: lang/it.json -> language: "it"`
+The bot **MUST** be an administrator. admin|Array\<Number\>|An array containing userIDs of those who will be able to execute admin commands on the bot. language|String|The language code that directly correseponds with the file name in the languages folder. `Example: lang/it.json -> language: "it"` repoUrlPreview|Boolean|Determines whether or not the telegram should show the message's links preview addRepoLinkIfPublic|Boolean|Whether the bot should add the link to the repository if is public or not.

 ## GitHub Setup